marynablynk/blynk-particle-integration-withbp/README.md

 These are channels for time-stamped data transmitted between the device and the cloud.
 For example, sensor data should pass through a Datastream.

 ### Widgets
-Pre-designed UI elements, UI elements for visualizing device data and interacting with devices accessible to users.
+Pre-designed UI elements for visualizing device data and interacting with devices accessible to users.

 ## Sign up for a Blynk account